Technical Leader

 Establish conventions to ensure comments are useful, improving engineering velocity and code quality.

-• Provide context and explain the intent of the code in classes or methods (docs strings)
+- Provide context and explain the intent of the code in classes or methods with docstring.

 Provide architectural and design direction